 - Action- wrap it up with a CTA

 As you can see, Facebook ads are not rocket science.
 But once you see them work, you’ll be taken in by their ease and effectiveness.
 It’s (finally) time for those sales to go up, no?
-If you would like to master digital marketing including Facebook ads, content marketing, and more, check out our digital marketing PG certification course.
+If you would like to master digital marketing including Facebook ads, content marketing, and more, check out our digital marketing certification course.